 What I really think is this!
 I think this is the most exciting time in history to be involved in education.
 I have never had as much fun as I have with my students as I have in the last 4 or 5 years.
 Can I see the e-Textbook becoming a huge educational revolution?
 Yes, but in reality it has already started with hundreds if not thousands of teachers and students who are, as we speak producing digital content, content worthy of being in any classroom anywhere in the world.
 I am looking forward to students getting hold of this app to complete their assignments - multimedia interactive presentations.
 Now we're really talking!

 You have read this article with the title My E-Textbook Manifesto:.
-You can bookmark this page URL http://singedwingangel.blogspot.com/2012/01/my-e-textbook-manifesto.html.
+You can bookmark this page URL https://singedwingangel.blogspot.com/2012/01/my-e-textbook-manifesto.html.
 Thanks!